-This type of exam looks at a specific problem with your pet, such as an ear infection, skin irritation, a wound, an injury, or spear grass embedment.
+This type of exam looks at a specific problem with your pet, such as an ear infection, skin irritation, a wound, a soreness, or spear grass embedment.

 The doctor takes a close look at the afflicted area and prescribes treatment for the presenting problem.

 The more information you have about the incident, the better the doctor can assess your pet.
 For example, if they stopped eating 2 days ago vs. a week ago, or got into a fight with another cat 3 nights ago, or ate a toy yesterday.
 As well, notes on behavior changes are important.
 Are they still eating and drinking normal?
 Going to the bathroom ok?
 These types of information go a long way to helping the doctor diagnose your pet.